cataniamatt/docker-guide/README.md

 This section will cover all the commands and prerequisites required to build a custom Docker image from scratch.
 ### Prerequisites
 * Docker installed on the local machine
-* Dockerfile : A file with commands on how Docker should build the image.
+* Dockerfile - Commands how the Docker image will be built.
-* .dockerignore : A file which outlines which files should be ignored when building the image.
+* .dockerignore - Outlines which files should be ignored when building the image.
-* requirements.txt : A text file that lists of all project dependencies
+* requirements.txt - Lists of all project dependencies.

 ```
 python3 -m venv venv